Home · September 15, 2023

 What if there are issues at final walkthrough?

-If you spot any issues during your final walkthrough of the home, your agent should alert the listing agent.
+If you spot any issues during your final walkthrough, your agent should alert the listing agent.
 In most cases, the seller compensates you for the unmade repairs at closing.
-In some cases—though it's unlikely—you may have to postpone closing to resolve the issue.
+In some cases—although it's unlikely—you may have to postpone closing to resolve the issue.

-It's the final leg of your homebuying journey—closing day!
-This last step involves meeting with a closing agent—often a representative from the title company—to sign paperwork to make the sale official.
-This paperwork includes the deed, the promissory note—promising the lender you'll pay back the loan—and other important documents.
+This last step involves meeting with a closing agent—often a representative from the title company—to sign paperwork and make the sale official.
+This includes the deed, promissory note—promising the lender you'll pay back the loan—and other important documents.

 Documents to bring to a closing include:

-• Proof of the wire transfer that you made to cover your closing costs.
-Some closing companies accept cashier's checks.
+• Proof of the wire transfer you made to cover your closing costs—some closing companies accept cashier's checks

-Once you and the seller have signed all the documents, you get the keys to your new home.
-Welcome to homeownership!
+Once you and the seller have signed all documents, you'll get the keys to your new home.

 How long does it take to close on a house?

 If you're paying cash for a home, you may close fairly quickly.
-You'll likely still want to complete a home inspection, an appraisal and a title search, but settlement may happen as soon as you're satisfied with those outcomes.
+You'll likely still want to complete a home inspection, appraisal and title search, but settlement may happen as soon as you're satisfied with these outcomes.

 Getting approved for a mortgage is the lengthiest part of closing on a house.
-It can typically take up to 60 days to close on a house according to Zillow.
+According to Zillow, it can typically take up to 60 days to complete the closing process.

 How to speed up the closing process